wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-endpoint-analytics/includes/2-enroll-devices-endpoint-analytics.md

 Endpoint Analytics provides insights for measuring the quality of the experience you're delivering to your users.
 Endpoint analytics can help identify policies or hardware issues that may be slowing down devices and help you proactively make improvements before end-users generate a help desk ticket.
-Endpoint analytics aims to improve user productivity and reduce IT support costs by providing insights into the user experience through proactive support and to detect regressions to the user experience by assessing user impact of configuration changes.
+Endpoint analytics aims to improve user productivity and reduce IT support costs by providing insights into the user experience through proactive support and to detect regressions to the user experience by assessing user affect of configuration changes.

 It's not uncommon for end users to experience long boot times or other disruptions.
 These disruptions can be due to a combination of: